khueue/prolongo/README.md

 ## Todo

+ * Think about whether ':' might be a bad choice for key/value separator.
  * Start to write proper socket communication.
  * Start thinking about how to write the report.
  * (Decide on amount of (and implement) validation in encoder/decoder.)